YoungHu2023/cse15l-lab-reports/lab5.md

     - TestListExamples.java`
 ```

-The contents of each file before fixing the bug：
+The contents of each file before fixing the bug:
-The full command line (or lines) I ran to trigger the bug：
+The full command line (or lines) I ran to trigger the bug:
 `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected`
 My speculation would be that the test is not running correctly.
 Thank you!